craigbarnes/lua-gumbo/README.md

   * `path_or_file`: Either a filename string or a file object.
   * `tab_stop`: The size to use for tab characters (optional, defaults to `8`).

-**Note:** either function may return `nil` and a error message if encountering out-of-memory conditions.
-The `parse_file` function may also fail on I/O errors, for example if passed a non-existent filename.
+Both functions return a document table (as described below) or `nil` and an error message on failure (e.g. out of memory, invalid filename etc.)

 Output
 ------